 - Be careful if you’re overpaid.
 Because pay can change quickly, it’s possible to get overpaid.
 If this happens, be swift in reporting it to your administrative section and don’t spend the extra money until you have confirmed that you are entitled to it.

 The Department of Defense offers unique savings plans during deployment.
-If you take advantage of these higher-rate savings, you can build a nice nest egg.
+Take advantage of these higher-rate savings to start or add to your retirement nest egg.
 Here are a few options:

 - Savings Deposit Program: This program offers service members serving in designated combat zones the opportunity to build their financial savings.
 Amounts up to $10,000.00 may be deposited, earning 10% interest annually.
 Members must be receiving Hostile Fire Pay and be deployed for at least 30 consecutive days, or one day in each of three consecutive months in order to participate in the program.

 - Thrift Savings Plan: As part of the military’s new Blended Retirement System, all service members contribute 3% of their basic pay to the Thrift Savings Plan, or TSP, each pay period.
 The government also automatically contributes 1% of your base pay to the TSP, and will match your own contribution up to 5%.
 This makes deployment a great time to increase your contribution to the TSP.
 Learn more about Thrift Savings Plan Options: Making Retirement Dollars Work for You.While all service members now enjoy access to the Thrift Savings Plan, those who stay with the legacy retirement system do not receive automatic or matching contributions by the Department of Defense.

 Learn more about the military’s new blended retirement system, and preparing for deployment by setting savings and investing goals.